Busko-Zdrój: Culture

-Three teams of young people thrive in the House of Culture, and attend to many activities: vocal music groups, the Brass Band, Instrumental Quartet, Recitation Group, Photo Club, Children's Club, and a club of amateur artists.
+Three teams of young people thrive in the House of Culture, and attend to a number of activities: vocal music groups, the Brass Band, Instrumental Quartet, Recitation Group, Photo Club, Children's Club, and a club of amateur artists.
 This building also houses the Zdrój cinema.

 The Zielona gallery, established in 1990, is located near Mickiewicza street.
-On display in the gallery are many different types of works by Polish and foreign artists, such as paintings, carvings and photography.
+On display in the gallery are different types of works by Polish and foreign artists, such as paintings, carvings and photography.